sbarnes7/PitConn-App/README.md

  TA Instruments PitConn App
  ## Current Things to Address
  - [ ] Make spacing on side navs same as materials page for all apps
- - [ ] Finish all videos throughout site
- - [ ] Get the rest of the video categories and update on the app (Thermal Analysis Videos Done)
- - [ ] Go through all video pages and make sure all are the updated videos and have poster attributes
  - [x] Incorporate an inactivity video (figure out whether or not to implement throughout the app)
  ##
  - [ ] Cosmetics and extractables last two categories without any applications